Sith Translator

 - Creative writing and cosplay: Building authentic Sith dialogue for fan films, tabletop RPGs, or cosplay speeches where real sith language lines make the character feel genuine.

-The ancient sith language has never been standardised in canon, so most translation tools ignore it or produce nothing useful.
-Most online attempts at a star wars sith translator or star wars sith language translator rely on a handful of Legends-era vocabulary and guess at everything else.
+The ancient Sith language has never had one fully fixed canon form, so many translation tools ignore it or produce nothing useful.
+Most online attempts rely on a handful of Legends-era words and guess at everything else.